Aiven-Open/klaw-docs/docs/HowTo/schemas/Request-a-schema.md

 # Request a new schema

-You can request a new schema to be created in Kafka quickly and easily using Klaw.
+You can request a new schema to be created in Apache Kafka quickly and easily using Klaw.
 If you own a topic, you will automatically become the schema owner.
 As the topic owner, you have the ability to create, approve, or decline any schema request.